adimiko/TransactionalBox/README.md

     - [x] Custom (you can add your own implementation)
 - [ ] Message streaming
 - [ ] Package configuration using appsetings.json
+- [ ] Own transport message serialier and deseralizer (with StringBuilder)
 - [x] Idempotent messages
 - [x] Keyed in memory lock (based on SemaphoreSlim and ConcurrentDictionary)